expressjs/expressjs.com/_includes/readmes/session.md

 To store or access session data, simply use the request property `req.session`, which is (generally) serialized as JSON by the store, so nested objects are typically fine.
-For example below is a user-specific view counter:
+For example, below is a user-specific view counter:

 ```js
 // Use the session middleware